Kingston Giving

 - Relationship-Focused: They ask for photos, stories, and social media tags post-grant - this isn't bureaucracy, it's relationship building.
 Strong reporting on a first grant positions you well for future applications.

-- Strategic Timing: With the upcoming Catalyst Grants launch and their “Everyone Deserves a Better Christmas” campaign focus, monitor their website and news for new opportunities that may offer different funding amounts or priorities.
+- Monitor for New Opportunities: Monitor their website and news for new opportunities that may offer different funding amounts or priorities.

 🎯 You've done the research.
 Now write an application they can't refuse.